hivellm/umicp/bindings/csharp/README.md

 └── Matrix.cs           # Matrix operations
 ```

-## 🔗 Part of HiveLLM Ecosystem
+## 🔗 Part of HiveHub Ecosystem

-UMICP is a core component of the **HiveLLM ecosystem**, providing high-performance binary protocol for agent-to-agent communication:
+UMICP is a core component of the **HiveHub ecosystem**, providing high-performance binary protocol for agent-to-agent communication:

 - **Vectorizer**: Semantic search and vector database
 - **Task Queue**: Workflow orchestration